Ready for a Career Change?

 When you decide it’s time for a career change, the first question that probably comes to mind is, “Where do I start?”
 You could simply chuck your current job and blindly pursue your dream: this can work for some people, but for most – there is a season of self-discovery and planning that needs first to take place.
 In my work with my Denver career clients looking to make a career change, we often begin with personality and career assessments.
 These assessments help to identify where you’re at in this process: Are you a risk taker?
 Do you thrive on structure?
 Do you need a plan?
 Can you jump off into the unknown and leave anxiety behind?
 Understanding yourself on a deeper level will help you to design your path forward.

 For example: if you thrive on routine, making a plan, and having a safety net – quitting your job with nothing lined up might be the worst idea for you.
 However, if you’re the opposite and you thrive on the unknown and enjoy taking risks – you might not mind the uncertainty that leaving your current job creates.

-Whatever the case, there are 5 ways you can ease into a career change no matter your personality type!
+Whatever the case, there are 5 ways you can ease into a career change no matter your age or personality type!
 These 5 ways to test drive a new career can be tailored to your level of risk/responsibility.

 5 Ways to Test Drive a New Career

 Strategy 1: Six degrees of separation

 Okay, so maybe you don’t know someone who knows someone who knows Kevin Bacon…but there is something to this theory.
 You probably do know someone in a field that you’re interested in or someone who is connected to a person doing your dream job.
 Offer to take them to coffee or lunch.
 Ask them questions.
 Your best bet for gaining crucial knowledge of a career is to talk to someone who is already doing it and doing it well.
 What do they love about their job?
 What don’t they love?
 They will be a wealth of information: finding out important information ahead of time can save you time and energy in reaching your goal.